 Readers' opinions

-The problem is on the ftp server where the distribution comes from.
-I think this is a temporary phenomenon, try downloading a little later.
+The problem is on the FTP server, where the distribution is coming from.
+I think this is a temporary phenomenon, try downloading it a little later.

-The proposed device belongs, rather, to the category of oscilloscope-graphic probes.
-Its capabilities allow only "by eye" to evaluate the shape and parameters of low-frequency signals.
-Nevertheless, due to its small size and cost-effectiveness, such an oscilloscope can be used in amateur radio practice, especially when diagnosing and repairing equipment in the field.
+The proposed device belongs, rather, to the category of oscillographic probes.
+Its capabilities allow one to evaluate the shape and parameters of low-frequency signals only “by eye.”
+Nevertheless, due to its small size and cost-effectiveness, such an oscilloscope can find application in amateur radio practice, especially when diagnosing and repairing equipment in the field.

-This development is based on a small-sized two-beam oscilloscope-multimeter, described in.
-Only one "beam" is left in it.
-The maximum sensitivity of the vertical deviation channel has been increased from 640 to 100 mV (full screen).
-The minimum sweep duration has been reduced from 5 to 3 ms, and when observing logic signals - up to 300 µs.
-Significantly reduced the dimensions of the device, its weight and current consumption.
+This development is based on a small-sized two-beam oscilloscope-multimeter described in.
+There is only one “ray” left in it.
+The maximum sensitivity of the vertical deflection channel has been increased from 640 to 100 mV (full screen).
+The minimum sweep duration has been reduced from 5 to 3 ms, and when observing logical signals - to 300 μs.
+The dimensions of the device, its weight and current consumption have been significantly reduced.

 Main technical characteristics

-The oscilloscope circuit is shown in fig. 1.
-The investigated signal of arbitrary shape, depending on its amplitude, is fed to "Input 1" - one of the sockets 1-5, 7, 8 of connector X1, and the common wire of the source of the signal under study is connected to its socket 6.
-Resistors R1-R6, which set the sensitivity of the vertical deflection channel of the oscilloscope, are mounted directly on the pins of the connector sockets.
-Through the amplifier on the K140UD608 (DA1) op-amp, the signal is fed to pin 2 (RA0) of the microcontroller (DD1), which serves as the input of the ADC built into it.
-Digital readings of instantaneous signal values for the time corresponding to the selected sweep duration are stored in the microcontroller's RAM and displayed on the HG1 graphic LCD in the form of an oscillogram.
-An LCD is used, which is controlled via the lines of the ports RB0-RB4 and RC0-RC7 of the microcontroller.
-When developing software, the recommendations from the article turned out to be very useful.
+The oscilloscope circuit is shown in Fig. 1.
+The signal under study of an arbitrary shape, depending on its amplitude, is supplied to “Input 1” - one of the sockets 1-5, 7, 8 of connector X1, and the common wire of the source of the signal under study is connected to its socket 6.
+Resistors R1-R6, which set the sensitivity of the vertical deflection channel of the oscilloscope, are mounted directly on the terminals of the connector sockets.
+Through the amplifier on the K140UD608 op amp (DA1), the signal is supplied to pin 2 (RA0) of the microcontroller (DD1), which serves as the input of the ADC built into it.
+Digital samples of instantaneous signal values for the time corresponding to the selected sweep duration are stored in random access memory microcontroller and are displayed on the graphical LCD HG1 in the form of an oscillogram.
+An LCD is used, which is controlled via port lines RB0-RB4 and RC0-RC7 of the microcontroller.
+During development software The recommendations from the article turned out to be very useful.

-Variable resistor R10 is designed to shift the waveform vertically.
+Variable resistor R10 is designed to shift the oscillogram vertically.
 Resistor R17 is selected to achieve the best image contrast on the indicator screen.

-The oscilloscope sweep is one-shot, triggered each time the SB2 button is pressed.
-The duration of the sweep is changed by pressing the SB1 button.
-After each click, the indicator screen displays a number — the value of the selected duration.
+The oscilloscope sweep is a one-time sweep, triggered each time you press the SB2 button.
+The sweep duration is changed by pressing the SB1 button.
+After each press, a number is displayed on the indicator screen - the value of the selected duration.

-If the sweep duration is set to 300 µs (full screen), the ADC of the microcontroller no longer has time to digitize the samples of the signal under study.
-At such a speed, the indicator can only observe the nature of the change in time of the logical levels of pulses applied to slot 9 of connector X1 ("Input 2" of the oscilloscope).
-Through the separating capacitor C1, these pulses are fed directly to the discrete input RA1 (pin 3) of the microcontroller.
+If the sweep duration is set to 300 μs (for the entire screen), the microcontroller’s ADC no longer has time to digitize samples of the signal under study.
+At this speed, the indicator can only observe the nature of the change over time in the logical levels of the pulses supplied to socket 9 of connector X1 (“Input 2” of the oscilloscope).
+Through the isolation capacitor C1, these pulses are sent directly to the discrete input RA1 (pin 3) of the microcontroller.

-The oscilloscope is assembled by surface mounting on a board (Fig. 2), placed in a case made from a fishing tackle box.
+The oscilloscope is mounted on a circuit board (Fig. 2) placed in a housing made from a fishing tackle box.
 The HG1 indicator is located on the housing cover.
-The appearance of the operating device is shown in fig. 3.
+Appearance the operating device is shown in Fig. 3.
 The third button visible in the photographs is left unconnected.
-It is not used with the device.
+It is not used when working with the device.

-Assembly source code and firmware for the PIC16F873A microcontroller are available at .
+The source code of the program in assembler and firmware for the PIC16F873A microcontroller are available at.

 Literature: